 Machine Learning Informed Home Improvements

 When it comes time to sell a home, everyone hopes to sell for as high as possible.
 Many features of a home contribute to its overall value, and it’s not always clear which carry the most weight.
-While certain factors are out of the control of owners, such as neighborhood, there are improvements and renovations that can potentially increase their home’s value like basement refinishing, kitchen upgrade, etc. The question is: which features deliver the most return on investment in terms of resale value?
-Our project sets out to answer this.
+While certain factors are out of the control of owners, such as neighborhood, there are improvements and renovations that can potentially increase their home’s value.
+Things like basement refinishing, kitchen upgrade, etc. The question is: which features deliver the most return on investment in terms of resale value?
+Our project with machine learning sets out to answer this.

-Through Kaggle.com, we acquired data on the home sale prices of homes in Ames, Iowa, including over 80 features specific to each house.
-Through the use of machine learning algorithms paired with EDA and feature engineering, we were able to create two models: one to identify features with the most impact on value and one model to predict the value of home improvements based on the previous model’s selected features.
+Through Kaggle.com, we acquired data on the home sale prices of homes.
+Located in Ames, Iowa, including over 80 features specific to each house.
+Through the use of machine learning algorithms paired with EDA and feature engineering, we were able to create two models.
+Identify features with the most impact on value and to predict the value of home improvements.

 Through our analysis, we found that the most important features are the overall quality, number of fireplaces and full bathrooms, quality of the kitchen, and number of basement full bathrooms.
 Our final prediction model had an R-squared value of 0.805.